tedserbinski/www-jekyll/_posts/2013-11-11-24-business-insights-ive-learned-from-billionaire-dan-gilbert.markdown

 [Another Quicken Loans ISM](http://www.quickenloans.com/press-room/fast-facts/our-isms), and apropos to startups, ignore the noise is about cutting through the noise to drive results.
 Whether criticism, excuses, or simply bad luck, ignore the noise so you can focus on winning.

-Bonus points for the startups that ignore the noise from Techcrunch buzz, the startup party scene, and actually focus on actually building a business that creates value.
+Bonus points for the startups that ignore the noise from Techcrunch buzz, the startup party scene, and actually focus on building a business that creates value.

 <hr>